iotaledger/identity.rs/documentation/docs/workflow.md

 ## Release

 With the release process we can deliver versions of our software to the community.
 We use sensible automation where it helps to remove tidium.
-Some steps and decision remain manual, since they require active decisionmaking.
+Some steps and decision remain manual, since they require active decision making.

 The final list of changes from the [changelog](#Changelog) informs the version of the release.
 If at least one change mapping to a major version is included, the major version needs to be incremented.
 In this case the minor and patch version are not incremented but set to `0`.
 If there are no change related to a major version, but changes related to a minor version are present the minor version needs to be incremented.
 The major version stays untouched, the patch version is set to `0` and so on.
-Determining the version of the release is the responsiblity of the person doing the release.
+Determining the version of the release is the responsibility of the person doing the release.
 The determined version of the release is used to create the [hotfix](#hotfix) or [release](#release) branch.
 For example a major release from the previous version `v2.3.1` will create the `release/v3.0.0` branch.
 Notice the `v` infront of the version.
 We [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) all release in git in the form of `vMAJOR.MINOR.PATCH`.
 For bindings we prefix the tag with the binding name, so a tag for Wasm would look like `wasm-v1.2.3`.
 Bindings and the "core" are versioned and released independently.